Poisson smooth structures on stratified symplectic spaces

 {{\mathfrak a}} {{\mathfrak b}} {{\mathfrak e}} {{\mathfrak k}} {{\mathfrak p}} {{\mathfrak g}} {{\mathfrak gl}} {{\mathfrak h}} {{\mathfrak l}} {{\mathfrak m}} {{\mathfrak n}} {{\mathfrak s}} {{\mathfrak o}} {{\mathfrak so}} {{\mathfrak u}} {{\mathfrak su}}

 {{\mathfrak sl}} {{\mathfrak sp}} {{\mathfrak t }} {C^{\infty}} {\scriptstyle\frac{1}{2}} {{\partial}} {{I}} {{\partial I}} {\operatorname{supp}}

 {\Upsilon _{\delta}(H_0) \times \Uu _{\delta} (J_0)}

-\abstract In this note we introduce the notion of a smooth structure on a stratified space and the notion of a Poisson smooth structure on a stratified symplectic space.
+\abstract In this paper we introduce the notion of a smooth structure on a stratified space, the notion of a Poisson smooth structure and the notion of a weakly symplectic smooth structure on a stratified symplectic space, refining the concept of a stratified symplectic Poisson algebra introduced by Sjamaar and Lerman.
 We show that these smooth spaces possess several important properties, e.g. the existence of smooth partitions of unity.
-Furthermore, under a mild condition many properties of a symplectic manifold can be extended to a symplectic stratified space provided with a smooth Poisson structure, e.g. the existence and uniqueness of a Hamiltonian flow, the isomorphism between the Brylinski-Poisson homology and the de Rham homology, the existence of a Leftschetz decomposition on a symplectic stratified space.
-We give many examples of stratified symplectic spaces satisfying these properties. \endabstract
+Furthermore, under mild conditions many properties of a symplectic manifold can be extended to a symplectic stratified space provided with a smooth Poisson structure, e.g. the existence and uniqueness of a Hamiltonian flow, the isomorphism between the Brylinski-Poisson homology and the de Rham homology, the existence of a Leftschetz decomposition on a symplectic stratified space.
+We give many examples of stratified symplectic spaces possessing a Poisson smooth structure which is also weakly symplectic. \endabstract

 {\it AMSC: 51H25, 53D05, 53D17}

 {\it Key words: $C^\infty$-ring, stratified space, symplectic form, Poisson structure}